ahmedomarjee/IDDD.Sample/readme.md

 ### Prerequisites ###
  - In order to run this sample should install MongoDB instance and apply necessary changes in appsettings.json
- - Testing the endpoints can be done with Postman - postman-readme or IDDD.postman_collection.json.
+ - Testing the endpoints can be done with Postman - postman-readme.

 ### Solution ###
 Solution | Author(s)